Showing posts with label Jupiter-8. Show all posts

 Summary

 This ends my Expired Film Treasures (Films from the Dead) series as it pertains to 35mm size.
-This has been a fun exploration, but I want to concentrate on contemporary films and stop experimenting.
+This has been a fun exploration, but I want to concentrate on contemporary films.

 • Panatomic-X was a beautiful film and very characteristic of the 20th century black and white aesthetic.